How to properly taste whisky

 • Ice melts → dilutes the whisky uncontrollably

-Alternative: Whisky stones (cool without diluting)
+Alternative: Whisky stones (chill without diluting)

-Common beginner mistakes (and how to avoid them)
+Common Beginner Mistakes (and how to avoid them)

-Mistake #1: Drinking too fast
+❌ Mistake #1: Drinking too quickly

 Problem: You swallow the whisky immediately.

-Mistake #2: Too much at once
+❌ Mistake #2: Too much at once

 Problem: You taste 10 whiskies in a row.

-Mistake #3: Wrong glass
+❌ Mistake #3: Wrong glass

-Problem: You're using a tumbler for nosing.
+Problem: You use a tumbler for nosing.

 Solution: Invest in Glencairn glasses (€5-15).

-Mistake #4: Too cold whisky
+❌ Mistake #4: Whisky too cold

-Problem: The whisky comes straight from the refrigerator.
+Problem: Whisky comes directly from the fridge.

 Solution: Room temperature (18-20°C) is ideal.

-Mistake #5: No breaks
+❌ Mistake #5: No breaks

-Problem: You smell and drink without stopping.
+Problem: You smell and drink without a break.

-Mistake #6: Too much water
+❌ Mistake #6: Too much water

 Problem: You pour in a shot of water.

-Solution: Add drop by drop , tasting after each drop.
+Solution: Add drop by drop, tasting after each drop.

-Mistake #7: Comparing instead of enjoying
+❌ Mistake #7: Comparing instead of enjoying

 Solution: Enjoy the whisky!
 Notes are optional.

-Tasting Journal: How to document your tastings
+Tasting Journal: How to Document Your Tastings

-📓 Why keep a journal?
+📓 Why Keep a Journal?

-• Reminder: You forget what you've tried.
+• Memory: You forget what you've tasted

 • Comparison: You can compare whiskies later

-• Fun: It's a joy to look back!
+• Fun: It's enjoyable to look back!

-1. Basic information:
+1. Basic Info:

 • Distillery, region